Cooking Gorgeous

 Turkish Tea - Çay

-Published: Dec 30, 2024 by Ayla Clulee · This post may contain affiliate links.
+Published: Dec 30, 2024 · Modified: Mar 20, 2026 by Ayla Clulee

 Jump to Recipe

 Turkish Tea, or Çay, is a strong black tea with a rich flavor, strong aroma, and a beautiful deep red color.
-It’s made using a special brewing method that gives it its unique taste, and is served hot in tulip-shaped small glasses.
+It’s made using a special brewing method that gives it its unique taste, and is served hot in small tulip-shaped glasses.

 2 glasses of Turkish tea served with lemon slices